tardis-dev/serum-vial/README.md

 ### `fill`

-Pushed real-time anytime trade happens(decoded from the `eventQueue` accounts).
+Pushed real-time anytime trade happens (decoded from the `eventQueue` accounts).

-- there are always two `fill` messages for a trade/match, one for a maker and one for a taker order
+- there are always two `fill` messages for a trade, one for a maker and one for a taker order

 - `feeCost` is provided in a quote currency